-In addition to the foregoing, in Alexander Barry v.
-University of Washington, et al., King County Superior Court No. 20-2-13924-6, the plaintiff filed a class action lawsuit alleging students did not receive "full value" for their tuition and fees while taking classes online during the Covid-19 pandemic.
+Alexander Barry v.
+University of Washington, et al., King County Superior Court No. 20-2-13924-6.
+Plaintiff represents a class of students who allege that, for the Winter and Spring quarters in 2020, they did not receive "full value" for their tuition and fees while taking classes online during the coronavirus pandemic.
 The lawsuit claims students were not only deprived of personal interaction with their professors but also deprived of activities and relationships that the University promotes as an integral part of the college experience.
-Hundreds of substantially similar lawsuits have been filed against many other institutions of higher education.
-The University successfully argued for dismissal of three of the lawsuit's counts, but still faces plaintiff's allegations of breach of contract, breach of implied contract, and unjust enrichment.
-Subsequently, the court certified the class.
-The complaint seeks a refund of tuition and fees, appropriate injunctive relief, attorneys' fees, and other relief as determined by the court.
-The trial is currently set for September 30, 2024.
-Beyond this, the University is unable to provide any meaningful assessment of the legal or financial risks associated with the case.
+The University secured dismissal of three counts but still faces plaintiff's allegations of breach of contract, breach of implied contract, and unjust enrichment.
+The complaint requests a pro-rated refund of tuition and fees, appropriate injunctive relief, attorney fees, and other relief as determined by the court.
+On June 28, 2023, the King County Superior Court certified this case as a class action defined as including "[a]ll students who were enrolled in and paid for the University of Washington's in-person based educational programs, services, and courses for the Winter Quarter 2020 or Spring Quarter 2020 academic term(s)."
+In January 2025, the parties reached a tentative settlement subject to court approval.
+On March 11, 2025, the court approved the settlement, which provides that the University must pay \$4 million to the plaintiffs.

 Marshall Horwitz, et al. v.
 University of Washington, King County Superior Court No. 22-2-15374-1 SEA.
-Three University employees who are participants in the University's retirement plans (the University Retirement Plan, or "UWRP," and the University Voluntary Investment Plan, or "UWVIP") filed a putative class action against the University regarding its administration of the plans on September 22, 2022.
-The complaint alleges the University failed to provide matching contributions in violation of the terms of the plan document and federal tax law, that its actions are a willful breach of contract, and requests class certification, injunctive relief, incidental and exemplary damages, lost investment opportunities, attorney fees and interest on the judgement.
-The plaintiffs' initial motion for class certification was denied, but with leave to refile a revised motion for class certification.
-The trial has been continued to March 25, 2024.
-Beyond this, the University is unable to provide any meaningful assessment of the legal or financial risk associated with this case at this time.
+On September 22, 2022, three University employees who are participants in the University's retirement plans (UWRP and the UW Voluntary Investment Plan, or "UWVIP") filed a putative class action against the University regarding its administration of the plans.
+The complaint alleges the University failed to provide matching contributions in violation of the terms of the plan document and federal tax law, that its actions are a willful breach of contract, and requests class certification, injunctive relief, incidental and exemplary damages, lost investment opportunities, attorney fees, and interest on the judgement.
+The University's motion for summary judgment and the plaintiffs' motion for class certification were heard on March 1, 2024, and an oral ruling was provided March 19, 2024.
+The Court denied the plaintiffs' request for class certification.
+Further, the plaintiffs' two main claims were dismissed, and one claim remains.
+The remaining claim is for alleged failure to fund certain UWVIP accounts.
+That claim has largely been resolved by the corrections already completed.
+The plaintiffs filed, then abandoned, a motion for discretionary review.
+The trial date is May 19, 2025.
+Beyond this, the University is unable to provide any meaningful assessment of the legal or financial risk associated with this case.